 The health impact of SARS-CoV-2 and COVID-19 among children and adolescents with a cancer diagnosis is currently unknown.
 As childhood cancer is itself a rare occurrence, St. Jude Children’s Research Hospital and the International Society of Paediatric Oncology (SIOP) have created a global COVID-19 registry, so we can all learn more about the impact of the virus on our patient population and be better prepared to meet future such challenges.

-We invite health care providers worldwide to voluntarily report any patient with a malignancy or prior hematopoietic stem cell transplant aged 19 years or younger at the time of a laboratory- confirmed SARS-CoV-2 infection.
+We invite health care providers worldwide to voluntarily report any patient with a malignancy or prior hematopoietic stem cell transplant less than 19 years of age at the time of a laboratory- confirmed SARS-CoV-2 infection.
 Data reporting is requested at initial presentation of the case and at 30- and 60-days post-diagnosis follow-up.

 Using the aggregate information from these reported cases, we aim to provide updates to the global pediatric cancer community and leverage the data to support community-initiated online case discussions.
 The success of this initiative depends on our collective voluntary participation as a global community so that the most children benefit from our evolving, shared knowledge of the pandemic.